apersongithub/Revert-YouTube-UI/README.md

 Download the <a href="https://github.com/apersongithub/Revert-YouTube-UI/releases/">latest release</a> **(make sure its the .zip (recommended) or .crx file))**

+(you canskip everything below and just go to this link https://addons.mozilla.org/en-US/firefox/addon/revert-youtube-ui/ or follow alternative steps)

 goto about:debugging

 goto this firefox browser